haoda-li/notebook/notebook/cs284/transforms.md

 For reverse transformation (inverse matrices).
 ## Coordinate Systems

-In general, a 3D coordinate system is defined by three vectors $\mathbf u, \mathbf v, \mathbf w$ and one origin point $\mathbf o$.
+In general, a 3D coordinate system is defined by three ==normalized== vectors $\mathbf u, \mathbf v, \mathbf w$ and one origin point $\mathbf o$.
 Any transformation can be understood as transform a point/vector relative to the coordinate system.
 Alternatively, a transformation can be seen as a reverse transformation of the coordinate system relative to the point.

 The frame to world transformation is written as $\begin{bmatrix}\mathbf u & \mathbf v & \mathbf w & \mathbf o\\0&0&0&1\end{bmatrix}$ which transforms objects from the world coordinate system $[\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3, \mathbf 0]$ to the defined coordinate system.